 There’s never a bad time of year to go to San Diego.
 It makes my top destinations in California for families nearly every season of the year.
-But it’s particularly great in winter when you might luck into weather in the 70s, as looks to be in the forecast for my family’s MLK weekend trip in a few days.
+But it’s particularly great in winter when you might luck into weather in the 70s, as was the forecast when my family visited one MLK weekend.
 Take your kids to Sea World, Legoland, the world class San Diego Zoo, the Gaslamp Quarter, Coronado Island, and much, much more.

-More information: 50 Fun Things to do in San Diego with Kids (from TheWorldIsABook.com)
+More information: 15 Best Things to do in San Diego with Kids (from TravelMamas.com)